-10.A The employment of providers by the Hospital will be governed by the Hospital's employment policies and manuals and the terms of the provider's employment relationship and/or written contract.
-To the extent that the Hospital's employment policies or manuals, or the terms of any applicable employment contract, conflict with this Manual, the employment policies, manuals and descriptions, and terms of the provider's employment relationship and/or written contract will apply.

-10.B All Hospital-employed providers must meet the same qualifications that are required for non-employed providers.
+- 10.A The employment of providers by the Hospital will be governed by the Hospital's employment policies and manuals and the terms of the individual's employment relationship and/or written contract.
+To the extent that the Hospital's employment policies or manuals or the terms of any applicable employment contract conflict with this Manual, the employment policies, manuals, and descriptions and the terms of the individual's employment relationship and/or written contract will apply. - 10.B All Hospital-employed providers must meet the same qualifications that are required for non-employed providers.